YangLabHKUST/BWMR/README.md

 # Development
-This R package is developed by Jia Zhao.
+This R package is developed by Jia Zhao (jzhaoaz@connect.ust.hk).